TakeJoshyy/Murphmon/readme.md

 # Banned Moves:

 `Any pure Healing Moves` **(Recover, Milk Drink, Leech Seed, Ingrain, Wish, Etc..
-Refresh/Aroma etc)**
+Refresh/Aroma etc)** NOTE: Moves that damage heal like Giga Drain are allowed

 **Note:** Both `Spore & Assist` are banned

-**NOTE:** You are allowed to use a banned move either through **metronome or after copying it using Mimic or Mirror Move.**
+**NOTE:** You are allowed to use a banned move either through **Transform, metronome or after copying it using Mimic or Mirror Move.**

-Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl,` etc.
+Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl,` etc. cannot be used on bosses (Gym Leaders and Pokemon League).

 # Other General Rules